SHSU Women Trailblazers: Female Firsts

 2017 - Lindsay Glicksberg - the first in the nation to graduate with a Ph.D. in forensic science.

 Glicksberg received her inaugural doctoral degree during the Dec.
 2017 commencement ceremony.
 While at SHSU, she was recognized as an Emerging Forensic Scientist by the Forensic Science Foundation for her research.
 She now serves as Toxicologist at Dallas County Southwestern Institute of Forensic Sciences.

 2018 - Jill Sharp Vaughan - the first woman named to the Texas Bankers Hall of Fame.

 Upon receiving her Bachelor of Business Administration in finance, Vaughan began her banking career in 1983.
-She currently serves as Executive Vice President and Southwest Regional Credit Executive for Zions Bancorporation.
+She served as Executive Vice President and Southwest Regional Credit Executive for Zions Bancorporation.
+In 2022, Vaughan was named SHSU’s Smith-Hutson Endowed Chair of Banking.
 The Texas Bankers Hall of Fame was established to recognize outstanding bankers for their contribution to their communities, the banking industry, and the State of Texas.

 Click here to read more from the SHSU's Women Trailblazers issue of Heritage Magazine.